crossbario/crossbar-examples/payload-validation/README.md

 ## Type Catalogs

-*Payload Validation* is a proposed *WAMP Avanced Profile* feature for WAMP routers allows to *define and share definitions of WAMP interfaces* written in [FlatBuffers IDL](https://google.github.io/flatbuffers/md__schemas.html).
+*Payload Validation* is a proposed *WAMP Advanced Profile* feature for WAMP routers that allows to *define and share definitions of WAMP interfaces* written in [FlatBuffers IDL](https://google.github.io/flatbuffers/md__schemas.html).

-Collections of types defined in FlatBuffers IDL can be bundled in *Type Catalogs* which are just ZIP files with
+Collections of types defined in FlatBuffers IDL are bundled in *Type Catalogs* which are just ZIP files with

-* a main `catalog.yaml` file with catalog metadata
+* one [catalog.yaml](catalog.yaml) file with catalog metadata
 * one or more `*.bfbs` compiled FlatBuffer IDL schemas

 and optionally